Why Reserve Studies Matter for Clearwater and St. Petersburg Associations

 FAQs About Reserve Studies

-• Who can perform a reserve study?
+• Who can perform reserve study?
 Qualified professionals like certified reserve specialists or engineers.

 • Can reserve funds be used for other purposes?
 Generally, no, but some flexibility exists under specificconditions, per HB 913.